0101shift/Project_OAK/README.md

   * Another way is through the EXT_3V3_IN pin present in the ICSP header (TP1) during programming/debugging.
 To power the board through ICSP, R1 should be mounted.
 By default, R1 made **DNI**
 * When programming the MAIN_BRD, change the ARDUINO IDE settings as shown in the below image
   ![image](https://github.com/user-attachments/assets/9ddba8e6-f67e-4086-b126-84e10bf74e95)
 * Since the Main Board is programmed through another Arduino (connected through ICSP), codes from ARDUINO IDE are uploaded by clicking the **Upload Using Programmer (Ctrl+Shift+U)** option.
-Do not use the normal **upload** option.
+Please don't use the normal **upload** option.
 Otherwise, the code will be uploaded to the programmer Arduino instead of the Main Board.

-* These data should be sufficient to start with basic code execution on the Main Board.
+* These data should be sufficient for basic code execution on the Main Board.
 This repo also contains datasheets, schematics, pin-configuration sheet, BOM and other related docs used in designing Project-OAK_MAIN_BRD_V0.1 Make use of it.

 * New ideas and features are always welcome!